-It’s all about vibes…we have to be able to connect.
-I have to understand why you’re making the music.
+It’s all about the vibe.
+We have to connect, and I have to understand why you’re making the music.
 Usually, I’m in the studio hanging out with the person I’m working with before we even make the song.
 Most of the hip-hop collaborations I’ve done, I met them outside of the studio and hung out.
 I mean, it took hanging out with Jay-Z 4 times before I could execute my part on the song correctly.
-It’s really about a friendship and a connection.
+It’s really about friendship and a connection.

-Chrisette’s excitement for her next musical project, The Lyrics Opus, was evident and I too cannot wait for the musical masterpiece to drop!
-She explained that “this is what real music looks like” and says there will be no rap or hip hop collaborations with this project.
-And as far as launching Rich Hipster, this is the 1st time she” has not been afraid”.
-When you visit the site it’s clear that she’s inviting you into her world.
-She shares outfit posts, some behind the scenes footage of crafting The Lyricist Opus and so much more.
+Chrisette’s excitement for her next musical project, The Lyrics Opus, was evident, and I, too, cannot wait for the musical masterpiece to drop!
+She explained that “this is what real music looks like” and says there will be no rap or hip-hop collaborations with this project.
+And as far as launching Rich Hipster, this is the 1st time she” has not been afraid.”
+When you visit the site, it’s clear that she’s inviting you into her world.
+She shares outfit posts, some behind-the-scenes footage of crafting The Lyricist Opus, and so much more.
 It’s quite an enjoyable experience!
 I applaud and commend her on being so fearless with her vision.
-I really admire that.
+I admire that.

 So tell me, have you checked out Chrisette Michele’s new site?
 Are you excited about her upcoming project?
 Let me know!

 Again, I was truly honored to have an opportunity to chat with Chrisette yesterday.
 She has a sweet spirit and is not afraid to show the world who she is.
 For more on her upcoming projects, visit Rich Hipster and be sure to catch her on Wednesday nights on R&B Divas of LA.
 I’m really looking forward to finding out the outcome of that “I Know Right” collaboration with her, Chantè Moore, Leela James, and Lil Mo.
 Mmmm…. 😉